Man with child

 Any tax you need to pay will be deducted from your withdrawals by your pension provider before the withdrawal is paid to you, just like an employer deducts tax before paying you a salary or wage.

 When you take your first withdrawal, you'll probably be taxed on an emergency tax code.
 If this results in you overpaying tax in that tax year, you should receive a refund after the end of the tax year, alternatively you may be able to claim it back directly from HMRC during the tax year.
-Tax rules may change in the future and are subject to your individual circumstances.

 From 1 June 2022, the Financial Conduct Authority now requires pensions providers to refer customers to Pension Wise guidance and explain the nature and purpose of this guidance, when they decide to access their pension savings.